 Then what are we supposed to do?
-I think we are to choose Well.
+I think we are to choose wisely and hope that’s the right choice.
 Choose based on character, faith, love, and biblical principles, no matter what our vast media audience tells us or says.
 Our character is what makes us.
 This is the ‘Fruit of the Spirit” (Galatians 5:22-23), which tells us how to practice living.
 We received these values when we were children and they became solidified around the age of 19-22.
 We live a life based on these beliefs.
 Our character and our values are based on what we believe.
-We don’t live life based on what we think; We live life based on what we believe.
+We don’t live a life based on what we think; We live a life based on what we believe.
 Every day, we have the ability to choose these character and valued traits that we will practice.
-We often get in trouble, become anxious, become depressed, become lonely, and become angry when we compromise these beliefs or allow these character beliefs to be violated and choose others that are the opposite of our values.
+We often get in trouble and become anxious, depressed, lonely, and angry when we compromise these beliefs or allow these character beliefs to be violated and choose others that are the opposite of our values.
 Having sex with someone because everyone thinks you should is a compromise of your values, isn’t it?
 Lying to your girlfriend just to stay ‘out of trouble’ is a compromise of your values.
-Doing illegal drugs goes against your character and values of who you are.
-When we choose to practice our values, we tend to live a life with more stability.
-The level of anxiety and depression appear not to be as intense.
+If doing illicit drugs goes against your character and values and you do them out of peer pressure, then you know something is wrong.
+You will realize that when you align your life to your values, you tend to live a life with more stability.
+Once your life is stable, the level of anxiety and depression appear not to be as intense.

 When we allow our values to be compromised or violated, we, by definition, become angry.
 This doesn’t justify hurting others or other people’s property.
-We get angry when someone is driving erratically.
-We become angry when the lyrics of a song put women down with degrading language.
-All these instances violate our character, our worth and our beliefs of what makes us strong.
+We may get angry when someone is driving erratically.
+We may become angry when the lyrics of a song put women down with degrading language.
+All these instances violate our character, our worth, and our beliefs about ourselves.

 What are some examples of our Core Character beliefs?
-Some examples are Courageous, Honest, Trustworthy, Determined, Loyal, Loving, Caring, Strong, Organized, Kind, Patience, Family man/Family woman, Faithful, etc.
+Some positive examples include believing that we are Courageous, Honest, Trustworthy, Determined, Loyal, Loving, Caring, Strong, Organized, Kind, Patience, Family man/Family woman, Faithful, etc.